 Read Speed: Typically around 50,000-12,00,000 IOPS (Input/Output Operations Per Second) for random 4K reads.

-Write Speed: Typically around 20,000-1,000,000 IOPS IOPS for random 4K writes.
+Write Speed: Typically around 20,000-1,000,000 IOPS for random 4K writes.

 Conclusion

 Random and Sequential read/write performance is all about the access patterns of the desired data.
 If the access pattern is sequential, the data is coming from the storage in sequence.
 The same goes for storing the data.
 Random data is much more complex to read and write.
-So, random performance will always be slower as compared to the sequential performance in the same drive.
+So, random performance will always be slower compared to the sequential performance on the same drive.